laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/rivanna/README.md

 in its corresponding yaml file (e.g. for localscratch, the yaml is called `rivanna-localscratch.yaml`).
 Locate the following line and change accordingly.

+### Using a V100 on rivanna

+To use a v100 you have to set the following.

 ```
+experiment:
+  card_name: a100

 run:
   allocation: bii_dsc_community

 system:
   partition: gpu
 ```

+### Using a a100 (new) on rivanna

+To use a a100 you have to set the following.

 Please note that only bii_dsc_community, bii_dsc are able to use a new version of the A100 if the following are included in the yaml file.